-The Cafeteria is open to the public.
+The Cafeteria is open to the public until May 15, 2022.
 No breakfast is served on Sabbaths.
 For Sabbath lunch, reservations have to be made by Wednesday.

 From conception to old age, this course explores focuses on the biological, psychological, and social developmental issues and milestones for each stage of the lifespan, paying particular attention to the aspects of context, culture, and environmental issues.
 Topics include, but are not limited to: parenting style (child guidance), social contexts, social stress, poverty, low educational attainment, abuse and neglect, gender and family issues salient to relationships, separation, nontraditional and blended families and inadequate housing and how these affect development.
 Issues of aging and long-term care are included.

 This course explores the formation of the student therapist’s identity as a counselor within the framework of Christianity and how this plays out in a secular world of counseling.
 This course presents philosophical and ethical perspectives integral to the understanding of the contemporary psychologies.
 Students learn how to analyze the ethical bias of psychotherapeutic psychologies, identify their underlying philosophical assumptions, and develop an appreciation for the moral components in individual, marital, and family identity formation.
 Also included will be a workshop to enhance spiritual development.